 For more information, documents, and data related to the CWMA's WQIP, please visit Project Clean Water.

 The purpose of the city's Jurisdictional Runoff Management Program (JRMP) is to reduce non-storm water flows and illegal discharges to the storm drain system through planning, education, inspections and monitoring.
 The city regulates all phases of land development from planning, construction, and existing development to ensure compliance with storm water regulations.
 The JRMP applies an adaptive management approach that allows changes and revisions to be implemented to protect our creeks, lagoons and ocean to the maximum extent practicable.

 The GIS data provided below includes the following:

 Data used to create the map of the city's storm drain system as required by the Municipal Storm Water Permit Provision E.2.b(1)

 Data used to create the annually updated map showing the location of inventoried existing development as required by the Municipal Storm Water Permit Provision E.5.a(3)

 The GIS data are provided as ArcGIS map packages and appropriate software is necessary to open the files.
-PDFs of the maps are included as appendices in the JRMP 2018 document.
+PDFs of the maps are included as appendices to the JRMP 2021 document.